thibaudledent/thibaudledent.github.io/_posts/2019-03-01-bitbucket-pipeline.md

 sudo apt-get install gnupg2
 ```

-Then you can generate a key:
+Then, you can generate a key:

 ```
 gpg --gen-key